 The future of conferencing APIs is the mashup.
 A mashup is a Web-based application that draws on the functionality of two or more other Web applications [source: IBM].
 Software mashups get their name from musical mashups, which are skillful mixes of two unrelated pop songs.

 A popular source of Web software mashups has been the Google Maps API, which spawned mashups with photo sharing sites to map out where each digital photo was taken.
 The Web site ChicagoCrime.org mashes Google Maps with the crime database of the Chicago Police Department to map crimes by street, neighborhood, type of crime and date [source: IBM].

 By opening their APIs to the world, it's likely that we'll see conferencing functionality -- especially inexpensive audio and video conferencing -- mashed up into all sorts of disparate Web applications.

-For more information about leveraging a conferencing API and related topics, check out the links on the next page.
+For more information about leveraging a conferencing API and related topics, check out the links below.